bobdavies2000/OpenCVB/README.md

 The active algorithm at the time this TreeView was captured was “TimeView_Basics” – also the top entry in the tree view at the left of the image above.
-TimeView_Basics is the active algorithm but it obtains the histogram of both the Side and Top Views (see Histogram_TopView2D and Histogram_SideView2D costs) which are projections of the point cloud (see Depth_PointCloud_IMU cost.)
+TimeView_Basics is the active algorithm, but it obtains the histogram of both the Side and Top Views (see Histogram_TopView2D and Histogram_SideView2D costs) which are projections of the point cloud (see Depth_PointCloud_IMU cost.)
+The point cloud was rotated using the gravity vector in the IMU_GVector algorithm at a cost of only 1%.

 Some of the algorithms above are executed for all algorithms and will be present in every cost analysis.
 The IMU_IsCameraLevel and IMU_IsCameraStable are